 - c) Tashlich, a special prayer said near a body of water (an ocean, river, pond, etc.), in the evocation of the verse, ‘And You shall cast their sins into the depths of the sea.’
 And as with every major Jewish holiday, after candle lighting and prayers we recite kiddush and make a blessing on the [i]

-We are in a season of open doors.
+It is time to awaken the wholeness.
 Rosh Hashanah marks the beginning of a new season and a new year.
-What open doors did the Lord lead you through this past year?
+How did you get awakened to the wholeness this past year?
 Anticipate in this new season that He will carry out His promises!
 What an exciting time to be alive!

 We hope that you can celebrate this special feast with us!
 If you haven’t checked out our events page, you can [HERE].
 Registration is FREE but required due to limited seating.
 Don’t miss out!